sukjulian/coronary-mesh-convolution/README.md

 ## Usage
 Experiments are run by executing e.g. (options listed in `main.py`)
 ```
-python main.py --model stead --artery_type single
+python main.py --model gem_gcn --artery_type single
 ```
 and produce visualised output in the `vis` directory which can be viewed with e.g. [ParaView](https://www.paraview.org/).

 Hyperparameters for neural network training are set in an experiment file, e.g. `exp/gem_gcn/stead.py`.

 Training curves can be viewed with TensorBoard for PyTorch via
 ```
 tensorboard --logdir=runs
 ```